bachagas/aDock/README.md

 #### 5) Connect the LEDs:

-The blue LED goes to the Arduino A1 pin (digital pin 15) through a 100 Ohms resistor and the yellow to pin 13 through a 330 Ohms resistor (Note: the ProtoScrewShield have this last connection on the shield);
+The blue LED goes to the Arduino A1 pin (digital pin 15) through a 100 Ohms resistor and the yellow to pin 13 through a 330 Ohms resistor (Note: the ProtoScrewShield have this last connection on the shield).

 #### 6) Connect the push-buttons:

-Wire the 4 push-buttons to Arduino pins A2, A3, A4 and A5 --- they will be used as digital pins 16, 17, 18 and 19, respectively;.
+Wire the 4 push-buttons to Arduino pins A2, A3, A4 and A5 --- they will be used as digital input pins 16, 17, 18 and 19, respectively.

 External dependencies
 ---------------------